Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 Move this over to the bucket
 ![](https://i.imgur.com/YG7avDL.png)

- We cheked the bucket the file is now  there
+ We cheked the bucket the file is now  there.
+Next we go to V
 ![]()
 ![]()
 ![]()